 Whether it’s jamming out during a workout session or starting the morning with a podcast, many of us spend time every day with earbuds blasting sound into our ears.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 While these little sonic feeding tubes can ease our minds and moods with satisfying sounds, they can also damage our hearing.

 But with a little awareness and effort, it’s possible to prevent that from happening.

 “Volume level and length of listening are the two things that need to be balanced to prevent noise-induced (or sound-induced) hearing damage from headphones or earbuds,” according to audiologist Sharon A. Sandridge, PhD.

-Aside from volume and length of listening, the particular listening device you are using can also make a difference.
+Aside from volume and length of listening, the particular listening device you’re using can also make a difference.

 There are three types of ear listening devices, each with their own benefits and drawbacks.

 No matter the design you choose, Dr. Sandridge says people shouldn’t be afraid to spend a little extra for better earpieces.

-“Higher quality headphones or earbuds provide a higher fidelity sound, so you are less likely to rely on the volume to enhance the fidelity,” says Dr. Sandridge.
+“Higher quality headphones or earbuds provide a higher fidelity sound, so you are less likely to rely on the volume to enhance the fidelity,” explains Dr. Sandridge.

-Many devices allow outputs to go much higher than 85 dBs, which can be a problem because many listeners, especially younger ones, don’t realize the long-term damaging effects.
+Many devices allow outputs to go much higher than 85 decibels (dBs), which can be a problem because many listeners, especially younger ones, don’t realize the long-term damaging effects.

 “Early, repeated exposure to loud sounds results in inner ear damage, which is permanent and may not be experienced until later in life when it is too late to prevent it,” Dr. Sandridge says.

-According to the Centers for Disease Control and Prevention, 17% of Americans between the ages of 20 and 69 have hearing loss that may have been caused by exposure to loud sounds.
+According to the U.S. Centers for Disease Control and Prevention (CDC), 17% of Americans between the ages of 20 and 69 have hearing loss that may have been caused by exposure to loud sounds.